jermanuts/feather-docs/content/_guides/missing_tx.md

 ### Verify the address

-If you tried manually importing the transaction and it told you that the transaction doesn't belong to your wallet, please verify that the address you sent the funds to belongs to your wallet.
+If you tried manually importing the transaction, and it told you that the transaction doesn't belong to your wallet, please verify that the address you sent the funds to belongs to your wallet.

 Go to **Tools → Address checker**, enter the address you sent the funds to.
 If it tells you that the address does not belong to your wallet, a few things could have happened: